ghas-bootcamp/ghas-bootcamp/exercises/code-scanning.md

 #### _Stretch Exercise 4a: Uploading the SARIF as a workflow artifact_

 The output of the `github/codeql-action/analyze@v1` is a SARIF.
+You may want to obtain this when you want to look into the SARIF directly on your local machine and/or view it in SARIF viewer tool outside of GitHub.
 What action should we use to upload the SARIF as an artifact?
 <details>
 <summary>Solution</summary>